-Disadvantage: direct comparison of two values differs between signed and unsigned values with the same representation.
-In fact, all negative numbers seem to be "bigger than" all positive numbers.
-Ordering of negatives is reverse of the ordering of positives.
+So we do have a disadvantage: a direct comparison of two values differs between signed and unsigned values with the same representation.
+In fact, all negative numbers look to be "bigger than" all positive numbers.
+Plus, the ordering of negatives is reverse of the ordering of positives.
+This might complicate hardware that would need to deal with these values.

-• Excess N (actually used)
+• Excess N